mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ui-design.md

 Layouts use specific controls—such as layout grids, content placeholders, scrolling containers, sliding menus bars, and snippets—to centrally define the required page layout patterns that will be consumed when building the your application's UI.

-This video shows how easy it is to select a reusable navigation layout for your app project in the Web Modeler:
+This video shows how easy it is to select a reusable navigation layout for your app project in Mendix Studio:

 <video controls src="attachments/OE_ReusableNavigationLayouts.mp4">VIDEO</video>